Negrych Pioneer Homestead

 This little gabled-roofed building served as a one animal a week slaughterhouse serving local farm families involved in what was known as a "Beef Ring”.
 The Gilbert Plains Beef Ring house survived nearly 90 years of Manitoba winters, because of the building being partially constructed from concrete.
 This is the last known beef ring remaining in Manitoba.
 Long before the days of modern electricity luxuries, farms only had ice houses or ice boxes, so beef rings were a method of regularly providing small quantities of fresh meat during warm months when spoilage was a concern.
 The beef ring was used in the are from 1923 to 1951, serving a membership of 16-24 families.
 The restoration project began in 2007, thanks to the efforts of local resident Lorne Smith who spearheaded the project to procure a municipal heritage designation to the site.
 The site is located south of Gilbert Plains on the Russell Trail (Rd.
 142N), 1/2 mile east of hwy #274 (Rd 129W).
 To contact Lorne for a tour or for more information call 548-2548.Beef Ring Brochure

 Gilbert Plains Museum & Tourist Information Centre

 Visitors will discover a variety of local artifacts from the early settlers of the area at the Museum.
 The community’s first hand-pulled fire wagon, the original horse-pulled fire wagon and the first motorized fire truck are proudly are proudly displayed on site.
 The Museum features a variety of local memorabilia, agricultural history and community memories.
 The Museum is located at the corner of Hwy #5 and Main St. near Gilbert the Golf Ball – the community’s mascot.
-The Museum is open July and August daily, and is accessible by appointment.
-For more information and tours call 548-2326.
+The Museum is open July and August Wednesday - Saturday 10am - 5pm.
+For more information and call 548-2519.